2025-26 OSPRA Awards

 Evaluation: Highlight outcomes, such as engagement metrics, audience reach, or feedback.

-Judges evaluate creativity, strategic alignment, and the effectiveness of using social media to connect with audiences and achieve goals.
+Judges evaluate creativity, strategic alignment, and the effectiveness of social media in connecting with audiences and achieving goals.

-This category recognizes short and long-format videos that effectively narrate stories of students, staff, schools, or programs for internal or external audiences.
+This category recognizes short- and long-form videos that effectively narrate the stories of students, staff, schools, or programs for internal or external audiences.
 Each entry is limited to a single program, presentation, or episode, with judges reviewing only the first five minutes.
 Videos should have a clear purpose, a defined audience, and high-quality production that integrates audio, visuals, and creative elements like titles, animations, and graphics.
-In-house videos—fully produced by district teams without external contractor support—receive additional consideration.

 Entries should follow the RPIE framework: